DisnakeDev/disnake/CONTRIBUTING.md

 ## Creating a Pull Request

-Submitting a pull request is fairly simple, just make sure it focuses on a single aspect and doesn't manage to have scope creep and it's probably good to go.
+Creating a pull request is fairly simple, just make sure it focuses on a single aspect and doesn't manage to have scope creep and it's probably good to go.

 ### Formatting

-It would be incredibly lovely if the style is consistent to that found in the project.
+We would greatly appreciate the code submitted to be of a consistent style with other code in disnake.
 This project follows PEP-8 guidelines (mostly) with a column limit of 100 characters.

 We use [`nox`](https://nox.thea.codes/en/stable/) for automating development tasks.
 Run these commands to install `nox` and `taskipy` as well as the required dependencies in your environment,